![]() |

 This is so self explanitory that I am amazed that virtually no one believes it.
 It’s sort of a “two state solution” (as in the two sticks of Jeremiah 37).
 It is about a time when no evangelism is needed, it’s about a time of national forgiveness, about a time of the borders of Israel reaching the intended expanded territories (not giving away land for “peace”.

-36 Only if these fixed conditions ever fail in My presence,’ says Yehovah, ‘will the Israelites cease to be a nation in My presence forever.
-37 This is what Yehovah says: Only if the heavens above can ever be measured, and if the foundation of the earth beneath is ever found, would I reject all the Israelites for what they’ve done, says Yehovah.
+36 “If these fixed conditions ever fail in My presence,” Yehovah says, “then the Israelites will cease to be a nation in My presence forever.”
+37 This is what Yehovah says: “If the heavens above can ever be measured, and if the foundation of the earth beneath is ever found, then I would reject all the Israelites for what they’ve done,” says Yehovah.

 Present day “Israel” is under constant and growing threat of annihlation.
 The future United States of Israel will be as Rock solid as heaven and earth itself.

-38 The time is coming,’ says Yehovah, ‘when the city will be rebuilt for Yehovah, from the Hananel Tower to the Corner Gate.
+38 The time is coming,” Yehovah says, “when the city will be rebuilt for Yehovah from the Hananel Tower to the Corner Gate.
 39 The measuring line will stretch from there straight to Gareb Hill, and then turn toward Goah.
-40 The whole valley that was covered with dead bodies and ashes, and all of the fields as far as the Kidron Valley, as far as the corner of Horse Gate toward the east, will be kadosh to Yehovah, it won’t ever be uprooted, or overthrown again.
+40 The whole valley that was covered with dead bodies and ashes, and all of the fields as far as the Kidron Valley, as far as the corner of Horse Gate toward the east, will be 'special' to Yehovah, it will never be uprooted or overthrown again.”

 A very well written explanation of the future expanded geographic boundaries of Jerusalem can be found here.